Germans are the masters of light and incredibly refreshing beers

-When you think of German beer, the classic image is often of long beer tables packed with rowdy revelers holding huge steins of beer.
+When you think of German beer, the classic image is often of long beer tables packed with rowdy revellers holding huge steins of beer.
 These scenes are commonly from every beer lovers dream, Oktoberfest.
 It’s a very unique and exceptional experience that everybody should try at least once in their life!

 The majority of German breweries can be found in Bavaria, Ayinger, Erdinger, Paulaner, Löwenbräu, Weihenstephan, Schneider-Weisse, Augustiner-Bräu and Maisel to name just a few.
 However, newer, more crafty microbreweries such as BRLO and Vagabund are popping up in the capital.